arthurvergacas/banga-online-store/README.md

 In addition to the given requirements, this project also has its own requirements:

-- **Instrument audio playback**: When navigating in Banga, the customer can choose to listen to the instrument he has interest in buying.
+- **Instrument audio playback**: When navigating through Banga, the customers can choose to listen to the instrument they have interest in buying.
 The application will then play a sample of the musical instrument displayed.
 The administrator provides the audio sample when registering the product, similar to how it is done with the product image.

 ### Project Description